Uri-X/alu-shell/permissions/README.md

-This script adds execute permission to the owner and the group owner, and read permission to other users, to the file 'hello'.
+This script adds execution permission to the owner, the group owner, and other users for the file 'hello'.